ICJ begins hearings to clarify climate change obligations – DW – 12/02/2024

 "Our call for an advisory opinion from the ICJ on climate change is at a pivotal moment... one that sets clear the international legal obligations for climate action."

-While activists are hopeful the outcome of the hearings will have far-reaching legal implications for violators others are holding a sceptical given that the UN's highest court might take even years to deliver.
+While activists are hopeful the outcome of the hearings will have far-reaching legal implications for violators others are sceptical given that the UN's highest court might take even years to deliver.

 Any decision will be non-binding because the court has no concrete means to enforce its rulings.